Misfits Boxing: History

-On 14 October, Misfits held its tenth event, MF & DAZN: X Series 10 – The Prime Card, which saw KSI face off against professional boxer Tommy Fury.
+On 14 October 2023, Misfits held its tenth event, MF & DAZN: X Series 10 – The Prime Card, which saw KSI face off against professional boxer Tommy Fury.
 The event reportedly achieved 1,300,000 pay-per-view sales, making it the most successful combat sports event of 2023.
 Despite reports, Dana White suggested that these numbers were nowhere near accurate.

 On 10 October 2024, Misfits unveiled its rebranding with a new logo and the introduction of championship rings.
 If an in-house champion successfully defends their title five times they would be awarded a diamond encrusted gold legacy ring and with ten successful defends a diamond ruby platinum ring will be awarded.

-In August 2025, reports stated that Misfits was closing a deal with controversial influencer Andrew Tate to compete in a heavyweight bout by the end of the year.
+In August 2025, reports stated that Misfits was closing a deal with British former kickboxing and influencer Andrew Tate to compete in a heavyweight bout by the end of the year.
 However, BBC Sport contacted DAZN and were informed that Tate was not in negotiations with Misfits.
 On 15 October, it was reported that Tate was set to debut against in house heavyweight champion Chase DeMoor in December.
 On 30 October, Tate vs DeMoor was officially announced, which featured a promotional video claiming that Tate had replaced KSI as the CEO of Misfits.
+That event marks the first event to not be broadcast by DAZN, despite their 5-year exclusivity deal.
+Marked as a "one-off," the event is set to be broadcast via Rumble instead.

+In November 2025, Wasserman confirmed it was in talks to sell its boxing promotion division, Wasserman Boxing.
+As part of the sale, Wasserman's 25% stake in Misfits Boxing would also be included.
+In February 2026, it was announced that Wasserman as a whole entity would be up for sale.
+On March 18, Kalle and Nisse Sauerland confirmed the sale, and rebranded Wasserman Boxing into MF Sports.
+MF Sports will remain a large shareholder of Misfits Boxing, and wholly-owned shareholder of MF Pro.

+In June 2026, Misfits and German sports promotion Fame Fighting held a joint event in Germany in which both promoters presented fighters to represent the organization against each other.
+The event was broadcast via Bild+ in Germany, Austria, and Switzerland and via The Sun Club internationally.
+Later that month, Misfits announced the signing of Campbell Hatton, son of former world champion Ricky Hatton.